-Leveraging Coronavirus Stimulus to Take a Giant Leap Towards Decarbonization
+Leveraging Coronavirus Stimulus to Take a Giant Leap Toward Decarbonization

 Beyond analyzing how COVID-19 stimulus could generate more jobs and environmental benefits, the Wärtsilä report also illustrates what would be required to achieve a zero-emission electricity system by 2035.

 The U.S. will need a $1.7 trillion investment to reach that goal in 15 years, the report concludes.
 Within that investment, there is a need for a significant influx of flexible capacity to aid the cost-optimal integration of 1,700 gigawatts of new renewable energy capacity.
-That flexible capacity includes 410 gigawatts of new energy storage, 116 gigawatts of flexible gas using renewable bio or synthetic fuels, and 151 gigawatts of new electrolyser capacity for power-to-gas fuel production.
+That flexible capacity includes 410 gigawatts of new energy storage, 116 gigawatts of flexible gas using renewable bio or synthetic fuels, and 151 gigawatts of new electrolyzer capacity for power-to-gas fuel production.

 “We can realize our ambition for renewables, and at the same time we have to put flexibility into the heart of the planning process,” said Purohit.
 “We have the technologies that are required today.
 This is an opportunity for us to accelerate the energy transition.
 Let’s run with passion and work together on the optimal plan, so we get it right from the beginning."